 The Practice acknowledges patients may request access to their medical records.
 Patients are encouraged to make this request in writing, and the Practice will respond within a reasonable time.

-The Practice will take reasonable steps to correct personal information where it is satisfied they are not accurate or up to date.
-Patients are asked to verify their information when they attend the Practice.
-Patients may also request the Practice corrects or updates their information.
-Three patient identifiers are used to confirm a patient’s details are correct.
+The Practice will take reasonable steps to correct personal information where it is satisfied, they are not accurate or up to date.
+From time to time, the Practice will ask patients to verify the personal information held by the Practice is correct and up to date.
+Patients may also request the Practice corrects or updates their information, and patients should make such requests in writing.
+Where appropriate, 3 patient identifiers are used to confirm a patient’s details are correct.
 Any incorrect information noted by a patient will be addressed and corrected as soon as practicable.

 The Practice takes complaints and concerns about the privacy of patients’ personal information seriously.